-At the heart of our cooperation are two beehives, which BEES4YOU manage for us on the roof of a building close to our PwC Switzerland offices in Geneva.
+At the heart of our cooperation there are two beehives, which APIDAE manage for us on the roof of a building close to our PwC Switzerland offices in Geneva.
 Urban beekeepers are popular in cities around the globe.
 This is because cities provide a bee-friendly environment.
 Honey bees enjoy a diverse range of flowering plants and thus a varied diet and plenty of pollination opportunities.
-BEES4YOU harvest the honey made by the busy rooftop bees and PwC sells it to staff at its Geneva offices.
+APIDAE harvest the honey made by the busy rooftop bees and PwC sells it to staff at its Geneva offices.
 The proceeds from the sale of the honey go to a good cause.

-And on top, PwC employees get the chance to take part in interesting workshops run by BEES4YOU.
-These could be a teambuilding event or activities like visiting the beehives, watching the honey harvest or seeing how soap is made using honey.
+And on top, PwC employees get the chance to take part in interesting workshops run by APIDAE.
+These could be a team-building event or activities like visiting the beehives, watching the honey harvest or creating candles using beeswax.

 Our commitment to the environment is multifaceted.
-We are delighted that, with the support of BEES4YOU, we can do something for our indigenous honey and wild bees - and by extension for Swiss society.
+We are delighted that, with the support of APIDAE, we can do something for our indigenous honey and wild bees - and by extension for Swiss society.